Can you treat a UTI without antibiotics?

 Getting enough water into your system is one of the most straightforward ways to help prevent and treat urinary tract infections.

-In addition to assisting the urinary tract organs in efficiently eliminating waste, water also helps the body retain vital nutrients and electrolytes.
+In addition to assisting the urinary tract organs in efficiently eliminate waste, water helps the body retain vital nutrients and electrolytes.

 Staying hydrated also has the additional benefit of diluting the urine and speeding its passage through the system, making it more difficult for bacteria to infect the cells that line the urinary organs.

-Because each individual's water requirements are different, there is no universal recommendation for how much water people consume daily.
-Drinking water is recommended for all individuals, with an average daily intake of six to eight 8-ounce (oz) glasses recommended.
+Because each individual's water requirements differ, there is no universal recommendation for how much water people consume daily.
+Drinking water is recommended for everyone, with an average daily intake of six to eight 8-ounce (oz) glasses.

 2. Urinate only when the situation necessitates it to avoid UTI